 Regarding the security analysis, the general lesson is that in the context of UC, a reduction needs to act as the simulator (plus the functionality) while communicating with the environment/adversary; however, while performing the simulator's task, the reduction loses some information compared with the actual simulator because it needs to embed some challenges in the experiment.
 (Of course, "losing some information" is the case for reductions in general.
 But the complexity of the UC framework leads to this principle being overlooked more frequently.)
-As we have seen in Appx.
-A.1, the flaws in the proofs of [BCP+23, Theorem 1] and [DHP+18, Theorem 6] are that in both proofs the reduction to CDH/DDH does not know a (because it needs to embed the CDH/DDH challenge g^a in the experiment), so g^{ar} (for adversarially chosen r such that g^r is known to the reduction) looks random and the reduction cannot tell which H query is $H(g^{ar})$ - which is overlooked in the proofs.
-This issue is particularly subtle since it emerges after P' outputs, so one who thinks the reduction is done once P' outputs would fail to detect it (this is where [BCP+23] fails).
+As we see in Appx.
+A.1, the flaws in the proofs of [BCP+23, Theorem 1] and [DHP+18, Theorem 6] are that in both proofs the reduction to CDH/DDH does not know a (because it needs to embed the CDH/DDH challenge $g^a$ in the experiment), so $g^{ar}$ (for adversarially chosen r such that $g^r$ is known to the reduction) looks random and the reduction cannot tell which H query is $H(g^{ar})$ - which is overlooked in the proofs.
+This issue is particularly subtle since it emerges after P' outputs, so one who thinks the reduction is done once P' outputs would fail to detect it (this is where [BCP+23] fails - see Appx.
+A.1 for a detailed discussion).
 In addition, the issue is non-existent if the adversary modifies the first message but passes the second - in other words, the two messages are not "symmetric".
-Thus, a tight reduction to CDH in the latter case does not imply a tight reduction in the former case (this is where [DHP+18] fails).
+Thus, a tight reduction to CDH in the latter case does not imply a tight reduction in the former case.